dsakurai/TTK-demo-install/ReadMe.md

 Known Issues
 ------------
+**Qt Version**
+Qt 5.9 is recommended.
+Make sure that CMake is pointing to the right Qt installation in case the installation fails.

 **Directory Structure is Odd**
 The directory structure differs from the one assumed in the TTK tutorial.
 When I tried to solve this problem, I hit the weird problem that CMake cannot create the directories automatically.